-A quick rush around the meat department at the local United Grocers gave me the answer.
-Pork blade roast was on special!
-Now I love me some pork roast so I grabbed up an 8.5 pounder and a few other sundries that we were in need of before heading back home, still brimming with excitement and satisfaction at my victory over the foul hordes of malodorous beef.
+A quick rush around the meat department at the local grocery store gave me the answer.
+The pork blade roast was on special!
+Now I love me some pork roast so I grabbed up an 8.5 pounder and a few other sundries that we were in need of before heading back home brimming with excitement and satisfaction.

 After arriving safely back home and situating Mr. Seat of his Diaper safely in his bouncy-chair for another round of Baby Einstein *shudder*, I proceeded to lay out my battle plan for the magnificent specimen of porcine perfection that now sat in my humble kitchen.